iwein/temp/README.md

 * install postgres (9.3 recommended)
 * install python 2.7, setuptools, virtualenv
-* create a virtual environment for this project
+* create a virtual environment for this project, activate it
 * run <code>easy_install setup.py develop</code> for this project
 * copy a local.ini config file with proper Postgres Connection Strings, <code>sqlalchemy.url</code>
   * note this is mentioned twice in the config file